CloudforestTechnologies/solar-power-generation-project/README.md

 Project Objectives
 ---

-1. Develop predictive models for solar power generation based on historic data.
-2. Develop predictive models that can identify solar panels that are faulty or in need of maintenance.
+1. Develop solutions for identifying panels that are faulty or may need maintenance.
+2. Develop solutions for identifying when panels may collectively be in need of cleaning.
+3. Develop solutions that can predict solar panel output from current conditions (and potentially forecast future output).

 Exploring the Dataset
 ---